 Ensure your devices are safeguarded by using antivirus software.

-If you’re on campus, you can utilize Windows Defender (See below) for this purpose.
+If you’re on campus, you can utilize Windows Defender for this purpose (See below).
 This is built into Windows OS and you can run it from settings if you are ever concerned you may have a virus.
 This helps in identifying and warding off malware.

 How to Start a Windows Defender Scan